Violating a restraining order in connection with a domestic violence charge is a misdemeanor in Nevada. A first offense conviction is punishable by

 - up to $5,000 in fines (at the judge’s discretion).5

 - You were not properly served.
 Nevada law outlines strict rules for how to serve a restraining order on you (the adverse party).
 Local law enforcement (such as the Clark County Sheriff’s Department) must do it in person and with the correct paperwork so you are duly notified.
-Or if the police cannot find you to serve you in person, you must be notified by mail.
-If your defense attorney can show that there was no service or the papers got lost in the mail, you should not be criminally liable.6
+If the police cannot find you to serve you in person, you must be notified by mail.
+If we can show that there was no service or the papers got lost in the mail, you should not be criminally liable.6

 - You were falsely accused.
 Perhaps the person protected by the restraining order falsely accused you of violating it.
 Police will arrest you based on this accusation alone and with no other probable cause.
 Whether the accuser’s motivation is anger, revenge, or an effort to gain the upper hand in a child custody case, it is common for these cases to boil down to a “he said/she said” scenario.
 As long as the D.A. cannot prove beyond a reasonable doubt that you defied the order, criminal charges should not stand.